ResinIoDotNetExamples/Example-01-HelloWorld/README.md

 ## Running the example code

+You can deploy the unaltered example code just to see it run on your device.
+To do so, follow these steps...
+Below, we will walk through creating a new .net Hello World project from scratch.

-1. You can now clone the HelloWorld repo:
+1. Clone the HelloWorld repo:

 ```sh
 $ git clone https://github.com/ResinIoDotNetExamples/Example-01-HelloWorld.git
 ```

-Then add the resin remote.
+Add the resin remote.
 You can find an example of this command and and a copyable link with your username and application name by clicking on your application on the resin.io dashboard.
 The information you need is at the top right next to the Need Help? button: